Separate names with a comma.

 Yeah, nothing is from Xen!
 And that's why we only see Sprites there.

-IIRC Matthew Armstrong was responsible for that part - I don't have his email adress.
-You can find him on GBX forums, his username is "hellface".
+I think Matthew Armstrong was responsible for the part.
+I don't have his contact information.
+You can find him on the Gearbox forums, his username is "hellface".

-It says they use Gene Worms to assimilate planet resources, and turn them into something they can use (much like what Combine does) on strategy guide - sprites are entities to powerup the gate you see at the ending.
+According to the strategy guide, they use Gene Worms to assimilate planet resources, and turn them into something they can use (similar to what the Combine does) - the sprites are entities to powerup the gate at the end of the game.

 Do you have a link or something to that strategy guide?...

 It's no longer available.
-You can however get it from eBay, or Amazon.
-I thought you already knew about the guide - it reveals a lot of background information related to Race-X.
+You can get a copy from eBay, or Amazon.
+The guide reveals a lot of background information about the Race-X.

 I knew about the guide, I just never read it, so I don't really know how much interesting facts it provides.
 And there's no "hellface" on the Gearbox forums...